tvondra/pgxn-tester-server/API.md

 - name of the distribution
 - user (name of the user)
+- summary per release status (last version for that status considered)
 - list of versions (version, date of publication, status, prerequisities, summary of results)
-- summary per release status (last version for that status considered)
+- the list of versions may be disabled by adding ?details=0 to the URI

 #### Retrieve a Distribution [GET]